Blog Layout

 • Head or neck injuries: Head or neck injuries can damage your brain, nerves and ear, which can result in tinnitus.

 • Stress and depression: Stress and depression are linked with many conditions, including tinnitus.
-Research has found that tinnitus often happens due to the brain's ability to rewire itself.
-The emotional and auditory areas of the brain are linked, so intense negative emotions can lead to the brain incorrectly rewiring itself.
+Research has found that the emotional and auditory areas of the brain are linked, so intense negative emotions can lead to the brain incorrectly rewiring itself.
 These changes can contribute to tinnitus.

 • Other chronic conditions: Many health conditions have been associated with tinnitus, including autoimmune diseases such as lupus and arthritis, thyroid problems, anemia and migraines.